 Each year, hundreds of new drugs and dietary supplements are sold to the American public with approval from the U.S. Food and Drug Administration (FDA).
 Some drug companies, however, fail to properly test their products before they are prescribed by doctors and consumed by patients over-the-counter.

 When drug companies are negligent in releasing contaminated or dangerous products and fail to warn doctors and patients, they may be held liable by injured plaintiffs and your Ohio product safety lawyer in product liability lawsuits.
 Settlements can be sought and compensation for medical expenses, pain and suffering and long-term disability can be sizable.

 Contaminated and unsafe drugs end up leading to severe side effects and complications that drug companies may or may not have known about, resulting in warnings and product recalls.
-Consumers end up injured or ill and pharmaceutical companies may be liable for subsequent damages and personal injury and product liability lawsuits filed by an Ohio product safety lawyer.
+Consumers end up injured or ill and pharmaceutical companies may be liable for subsequent damages and personal injury and product liability lawsuits filed by a pharmaceutical recall lawyer.

 If you discover that a drug you are taking has been recalled, the first step is to contact a physician to determine whether you are suffering harmful side effects associated with the recalled drug.
 Noted side effects may be mild or severe, but regardless, you and your doctor should discuss the possibility of an alternative medication.

 Many product liability cases have had a positive impact on public health and safety, and we have witnessed improved lives and future injuries prevented as companies are forced to remove products and change designs and warnings as a result of litigation.